Leitrim deaths - August 3, 2017

 Kathleen Prunty (née Mulleady) Dooroc, Drumlish, Co Longford

 Peacefully, wife of the late P. at Mullingar General Hospital in her 95th year, in the loving care of the Doctors, Nurses and staff, Mullingar General Hospital, Dr Hillary Cronin, Dr. Paddy Breslin, sadly missed by her sons John P. (Clane), John Mulleady (Leeds), Petie (Cloonaugh), Michael (Birmingham), James (Castleknock), Kevin (Dooroc), Ciaran (Castleknock) and daughters Maureen O'Reilly (Knocklyon), Kathleen Farrell (Moydow), Brigid O'Toole (Cloonellan), Elley Brady (Cloonellan), Rita (Dooroc), brother (Nealie), sisters-in-law Kate Ann and Bridgie, 35 grandchildren, 23 great-grandchildren, sons-in-law, daughters-in-law, cousins, relatives, neighbours and friends.
-Reposing at her residence today, Wednesday, from 3pm to 9pm and Thursday from 12pm until 3pm with family time thereafter.
-Followed by removal to St. Mary's Church, Drumlish to arrive at 7.30.
+Removal to St. Mary's Church, Drumlish to arrive at 7.30pm this evening.
 Funeral Mass on Friday, August 4 at 12pm with burial in local cemetery.

 May they all rest in peace.